 The British Museum hosted a citole symposium in November, 2010.
 The two day symposium brought together scientists, scholars, and musicians, to present their exciting new work regarding this instrument.
 Adjacent events included a concert of medieval music featuring citoles, a study day at the Institute of Musical Research about the techonology of medieval stringed instruments, a study day at the British Library to view citoles in their manuscripts, and a visit to Blythe House to see the electrotype copy of the citole made in 1869.
 The programme and abstracts are still available here.

 A woodcut of my citole, done by Paul Schumann

 Prints (9"x18") are available for $75.

-The price of a citole based on the BM citole is $4500.
-This includes a custom-made Kingham case and an extra set of strings.
-My standard decoration is a dragon head, a ribbon around the trefoil, and a small scene on the back of the shoulders inspired by decoration on the original.
+The price of a citole based on the BM citole is $5500.
+This includes an extra set of strings and my standard decoration of a dragon head, a ribbon around the trefoil, and a small scene on the back of the shoulders inspired by decoration on the original.
 Further decoration is available by commission.
-Larger sized citoles are also possible, please inquire.
+Custom made cases can be ordered through Kingham cases.